What’s A Common Adaptation To Cardiovascular Training That You’re Missing Out On

 Some people think that if moderate cardio is good, high-intensity cardio must be better.
 That's not quite how it works.

 Different intensities stimulate different adaptations.
-So moderate, steady-state cardio builds your aerobic base — that foundation of capillary density, mitochondrial development, and cardiac efficiency we talked about earlier.
+Moderate, steady-state cardio builds your aerobic base — that foundation of capillary density, mitochondrial development, and cardiac efficiency we talked about earlier.
 High-intensity work improves your anaerobic threshold and VO2 max ceiling.

 Both matter.
-But if you skip the moderate work and only do intensity, you won't develop the dependable cardiovascular foundation that supports everything else.
+But if you skip the moderate work and only do intensity, you won't develop the solid cardiovascular foundation that supports everything else Simple, but easy to overlook.
+Simple as that..

 What Actually Works

-Here's the practical part — how to structure your training to maximize cardiovascular adaptation It's one of those things that adds up..
+Here's the practical part — how to structure your training to maximize cardiovascular adaptation.

 Build Your Base First